-You cannot learning while you are busy passing judgment.
-I know this all to well.
+You cannot learn while you are busy passing judgment.
+I know this all too well.
 I was one – a judge.
-Consequently, a whole lot of very important lesson passed me by because I didn’t take the time to learn – to understand on a deeper level how those bad things happen and, most disturbingly, how they can happen to ME as well.
-When I stopped judging and started learning my mind opened up to a level of understanding that was incredible.
+Consequently, a whole lot of very important lessons passed me by because I didn’t take the time to learn – to understand on a deeper level how those bad things happen and, most disturbingly, how they can happen to ME as well.
+When I stopped judging and started learning, my mind opened up too.

 First, realize things are not always as they appear.
 Frame what you see and read in the context of the events and information that led to the actions (or inactions).
 Second, do not be quick to judge.
 And finally, always ask “Why did it make sense to do (or not do) something?”

 Watch a video or read a report where things go wrong and avoid judgment.
 Instead, ask yourself the following questions:

 1. How did things look to them at the time it was happening?

 3. Why did things make sense to them as the incident unfolded?